AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 :ada:`Storage_Unit` and :ada:`Word_Size` are obviously related.
 For this Arm target a word consists of four eight-bit storage elements.

-Another frequently referenced declaration in package System is that of the type representing memory addresses, along with a constant for the null address designating no storage element.
+Another frequently referenced declaration in package :ada:`System` is that of the type representing memory addresses, along with a constant for the null address designating no storage element.